it3xl/git-repo-sync/README.md

 Let's say if you run **git-repo-sync** once in 2 minutes.<br/>
 Then update your local Git-repository after 2 minutes and check your last commit.<br/>
 The losing commit will be deleted from both your remote repositories and will only remain in your local repository.<br/>
-Nothing wrong with it.
+Nothing wrong with this.
 Just repeat your commit above the winning commit of your teammate.<br/>
 *This is a quite rare situation in the Agile World and more related to the Waterfall development, but you have to know.*

 ### Linux